sap-tutorials/developer-advocates/tutorials/devtoberfest2025-dataai-week2-session-validation/devtoberfest2025-dataai-week2-session-validation.md

 ## Intro

-This validation tutorial is part of our yearly and wonderful **Devtoberfest**, a month-long event filled with learning, fun, challenges, and prizes -- for developers by developers.
+This validation tutorial is part of **[Devtoberfest](https://community.sap.com/t5/devtoberfest/gh-p/Devtoberfest)**—our annual month-long celebration of learning, challenges, and prizes, all designed by developers for developers.

-For more info on Devtoberfest, see our [Devtoberfest group page](https://community.sap.com/t5/devtoberfest/gh-p/Devtoberfest).

 The validation questions will be added here on or before October 9, 2025.